Jacob-Lin-04/Jacob-Lin-04/README.md

 - 👋 Hi, I’m @Jacob-Lin-04
-- 👀 I’m interested in, game design
+- 👀 I’m interested in, Game design, Object Detection
 - 🌱 I’m currently learning ...
-Java, Python, C
+Java, Python, C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...